EvanHahn/evanhahn-dot-com/projects/index.md

 Job experiences
 ===============

-I currently work at [Airtable](https://airtable.com), a tool to organize anything.
-It's a small enough company that everyone does a little of everything!
+I'm currently volunteering for a few organizations helping to mitigate climate change.
+It's early days so I don't have much more to share yet!

-I've had some other jobs in the past, too.
+I've had some jobs in the past, too.
 In reverse chronological order:

+* [Airtable](https://airtable.com) is a tool to organize anything.
+I was on the Platform team where I worked on the [API](https://airtable.com/api), [Blocks](https://airtable.com/blocks), and much more.
+Though I'd used it for personal projects, it was my first time working with [TypeScript](https://www.typescriptlang.org/) professionally.
+I learned a ton about programming, prioritization, and puppies.

 * [Braintree](https://www.braintreepayments.com/) lets developers easily accept payments.
 I was on the Contextual Commerce (now called [Extend](https://www.braintreepayments.com/products/braintree-extend)) team where I did a lot of Clojure and Ruby.
 Before that, I spent a lot of time building Braintree's SDKs.
 Perhaps the biggest project I've worked on so far was [Hosted Fields](https://www.braintreepayments.com/features/seamless-checkout/custom-ui), a fancy way to accept credit cards on a webpage.
 It was a lot of fun!